Robert Kerr, 1st Earl of Ancram: Biography

 On the accession of Charles I to the throne, in 1625, Sir Robert Kerr was made a gentleman of the bedchamber.

 He was Member of Parliament (MP) for Aylesbury in 1625, and for Lostwithiel and Preston in 1628.

 Kerr came to Scotland in June 1629.
 He brought a gift from Charles I to Lady Yester, a jewelled hair-dressing described as a "head busk", a band of small diamonds set in fleur de lys to wear at the forehead from ear to ear.
-He mentioned Charles' gratitude to her mother Lady Seton for looking after him as a child at Dunfermline Palace.
+He mentioned Charles' gratitude to her mother Grizel, Lady Seton, for looking after him as a child at Dunfermline Palace.

 On 24 June 1633, when Charles was in Scotland at his coronation, Kerr was elevated to the peerage under the titles Earl of Ancram and Lord Kerr of Nisbet, Langnewton, and Dolphinstoun.
 Previously, his son William, by his first wife Elizabeth, daughter of Sir John Murray of Blackbarony, had married his relative, Anne, Countess of Lothian in her own right, and had been, by the king, given the title Earl of Lothian.
 It was therefore arranged, in the patent granted to Kerr, that his own title should descend to the children of his second marriage.
 Thus, he was father of two peers.

 Unlike others who owed everything to this prince, the Earl of Ancram remained the prince's steady adherent during the whole of his troubles—though he was unable to prevent his eldest son, the Earl of Lothian, from acting a conspicuous part on the opposite side.
 On the death of King Charles, Kerr took refuge in Holland, where he spent the remainder of his days in solitary afflictions and poverty, and died in 1654, aged 76.
 Jan Lievens painted him marvelously.

 His son Charles, inherited his title, but ultimately merged with that of Lothian.